EjazSayyed/vis-js-neptune/README.md

 aws apigateway create-rest-api --name lambda-neptune-proxy-api --description "API Proxy for AWS Lambda function in VPC accessing Amazon Neptune"
 ```

-Note the value of "id" field from the earlier output and use it as a `<rest-api-id>1 value below.
+Note the value of "id" field from the earlier output and use it as a `<rest-api-id>` value below.

 ```
 aws apigateway get-resources --rest-api-id <rest-api-id>